Saint-Hilaire, Aude: History

 The abbots built fortifications around the village to protect it from the troubles of the Hundred Years War.
 A document of 1386 regulates the care of the keys of the village gates.
 In 1574, the village was burned and partly destroyed by the Protestants of the Lord of Villar.

 During the French Revolution, Saint-Hilaire experienced some troubles.
 In 1792, troops had to be sent to maintain public order.

 Population

 Its inhabitants are known as Saint-Hilairois.

 Sights

 Abbey of Saint-Hilaire

 This ancient and fortified Benedictine abbey was founded at the end of the eighth century and dedicated to Saint Saturnin.
 In the tenth century, in obedience to the will of the Count of Carcassonne, the abbey changed its name and was dedicated to Saint Hilaire, the first Bishop of Carcassonne in the sixth century.

 The monastery enjoyed a certain prosperity until the thirteenth century, but at the time of the Hundred Years War it suffered the devastations of war, the ravages of the Black Death and periods of famine.

+The monastery, as it appears today, originated in the 14th century.

 After a long period of decline, the abbey closed in 1748.

-In 1531, the monks of Saint-Hilaire discovered the first effervescent wine in the world, now known as Blanquette de Limoux.
+The monks of Saint-Hilaire discovered the first effervescent wine in the world, now known as Blanquette de Limoux.
+Blanquette de Limoux, shows up in writings from as early as 1531 by the monks of Saint-Hilaire.

 Today it is possible to explore the ancient monastic buildings by guided visit.